 - Core funding through the schools block of the dedicated schools grant;

-- Pupil premium;
+- Pupil premium.

 The school funding allocations data also includes several other funding streams for schools that are not included in the figures in the previous section.
 This funding is provided to schools for specific functions and pupils of other ages in attendance.
-Detailed school allocations through these funding streams have been previously published for 2020-21, but they are included here to show schools’ data in a single place:
+Detailed school allocations through these funding streams have been previously published for 2021-22, but they are included here to show schools’ data in a single place:

 - PE and sport premium;

-- Universal infant free school meals (UIFSM).
+- Universal infant free school meals (UIFSM);

-For core funding, the data shows financial year 2020-21 allocations for local authority maintained schools, and academic year 2020/21 allocations for academies (including free schools).
+For core funding, the data shows financial year 2021-22 allocations for local authority maintained schools, and academic year 2021/22 allocations for academies (including free schools).
 This is because these are the time periods for which maintained schools and academies receive their budgets.

 First, the figures presented in this section relate to mainstream schools only, whereas the previous section also includes funding for age 5-16 pupils attending other types of institution, such as special schools, non-maintained special schools and alternative provision settings.

-The figures presented here are the funding schools received in 2020-21.
-These are not the same as illustrative allocations under the national funding formula (NFF) in 2020-21 that the DfE has previously published.
-The NFF is a single, national formula which calculates a notional allocation for all mainstream schools in England based on their pupils’ needs and characteristics.
-However, schools’ NFF allocations for 2020-21 were in most cases not exactly the same as the funding they actually received.
 For each local authority in England, the schools NFF calculates overall per-pupil amounts at primary and secondary level, which are then multiplied by the latest pupil numbers to give a total allocation to the authority.
-Each local authority then determined schools’ final allocations for the year through setting a local funding formula.
-It is schools’ final funding as indicated by their authority’s local formula which is shown in this report.
+Each local authority then determines schools’ final allocations for the year through setting a local funding formula.

 Types of schools